UK-Japan science and innovation funding opportunities

 Overview

-The JSPS Postdoctoral Fellowship Standard Programme provides researchers who have obtained their PhD within six years with opportunities to conduct collaborative research under the guidance of hosting researchers in Japanese universities and other research institutions for 12-24 months.
-The programme covers roundtrip international airfare, maintenance allowance, settling-in allowance and overseas travel insurance.
+JSPS Postdoctoral Fellowship Standard Programme provides researchers who have obtained their PhD within 6 years with opportunities to conduct collaborative research under the guidance of their hosts in universities and other research institutions in Japan for 12-24 months.
+The programme offers roundtrip international airfare, maintenance allowance, settling-in allowance and overseas travel insurance.
 The host researcher can also apply for “Grant-in-Aid for JSPS Research Fellow” via their institution to cover cooperative research-related expenses.
 More details on the JSPS website.

-9. JSPS Invitational Fellowship for Research in Japan – Long-term Programme
+9. JSPS Invitational Fellowships for Research in Japan – Long-term Programme

 Japan Society for the Promotion of Science (JSPS).